livey/svm-embed/README.md

 =========
     support vector machine for embedded system.

-Svm_embed is a vector machine simplified for embedded system.
-In such systems,the computing resource is strictly constrained,like RAM,ROM and Computing.
-In such embedded systems,sometimes,we wanner do some simple classifications.
-For example,detecting the imput signal a sine wave or a squre wave.
+Svm_embed is a simplified vector machine for embedded systems.
+In such systems, the computing resources like RAM, ROM and Computing, are strictly constrained.
+Sometimes we attempt to do some simple classifications in such embedded systems.
+For example, we detect if the input signal is a sine wave or a square wave.
 Svm_embed is the right choice.
-Svm_embed do the training stage off-line,after that we got a training model.
-Acturally it is a vector indicating the hyper plane.
-In the final step,it automatically generate model.h file,which includin a prediction function.
-In your program, just simply include the model.h file,and happly use it.
-For computing and memory resource consideration,I just implement the linear kernel,and I think it is the best choice for embedded systems.
+Svm_embed performs in the off-line training stage, after that you will get an training model.
+That is, it is a vector indicating the separating hyper plane.
+In the final step, it automatically generates the model.h file, which has a predicting function.
+You just need to simply include the model.h file in your program and happily use it.
+In consideration of computing and memory resources, I just implement the linear kernel.
+I believe this is the best choice for embedded systems.
 Usage:
 ------
 The command line -f data